Easy to grow, chives are perfect in pots and make an attractive border around gardens.

 Plants will flower and form seed-heads.
 When these heads begin to dry, clip off and allow to dry further in a well protected area.
 There are many seeds in each flower.

-Note: It make take 2 seasons before the seed is produced.
+Note: It may take 2 seasons before the seed is produced.